Sanskar-cloud/codchef/README.md

 # codchef
-Solutions to some of problems from CodeChef
+Solutions to some of the problems from CodeChef for beginners.